 And there are very few coastal towns as attractive as Dartmouth.
-From coastal views, historical locations and tranquil settings the town is an ideal location to enjoy this quintessential English delight.
+With sea views, historical locations and tranquil settings, the town is an ideal location to enjoy this quintessential English delight.

 Below you’ll find a list of all the wonderful places in and around Dartmouth serving cream teas and afternoon teas.